 - Work Hard, Play Hard: Yamarajes eagerly indulge in exquisite banquets during their infrequent personal time.

 The Maelstrom (Chaotic Neutral)

-- Alternate Company Equivalent: Being embodiments of raw chaos and natives of the Chaotic Neutral Outer Plane, they are one to the slaadi in Dungeons & Dragons, specifically their pre-4th Edition incarnation.
+- Alternate Company Equivalent: Being embodiments of raw chaos and natives of the Chaotic Neutral Outer Plane, they are one to the slaadi in Dungeons & Dragons, specifically their pre-4th Edition incarnation, and were created by Paizo to replace the slaadi, who were not OGL and therefore cannot be used.
 On the whole proteans tend to be more philosophical than slaadi.

 - Bizarre Alien Reproduction: Protean reproduction can happen in a very wide variety of forms, and true to their chaotic natures follows few hard patterns.
 Some proteans are formed from the souls of mortals of suitable alignment, although that's far less common than among other outsiders; others are spontaneously formed from the creative potential of the Maelstrom, elevated from lesser proteans or — in a fairly rare case among outsiders — created through other proteans reproducing, whether "conventionally", through polyamorous mating balls or just from the parent protean splitting in half like an amoeba.

 - Bizarre Alien Sexes: Proteans don't really have sexes or genders in the way mortals understand the concept, and can adopt and discard whatever gender identities they feel like, often on a whim.
 Their shapeshifting also allows them to take on whichever sexual organs they want or need, allowing any given protean to make itself male, female, hermaphroditic, neuter or something even more bizarre as it pleases.

 - Healing Factor: A protean can easily recover from deafness or blindness by quickly growing new sensory organs.